felipebaltazar/Maui.Auto.Car/README.md

 ## Setup

-In the MauiProgram, you need to add `AddMauiAutoCar` and define the startup page.
+In the MauiProgram, you must add `AddMauiAutoCar` and define the startup page.

 ```csharp
     public static class MauiProgram